Dream 2 (TV channel)

-Dream 2 (دريم 2) was a Canadian exempt Category B Arabic language specialty channel and was owned by Ethnic Channels Group.
+Dream 2 (دريم 2) was an Egyptian-Canadian exempt Category B Arabic language specialty channel and was owned by Ethnic Channels Group.
 It broadcast programming from Dream 2 as well as local Canadian content.

 Dream 2 was a top rated general interest television channel from Egypt.
 It featured a wide variety of programming including news, current affairs, sports, movies and popular series including comedies & dramas.
 The channel ceased to exist by 2015 as the Dream TV network became only one channel for the first time since 2001.